microsoftgraph/msgraph-sdk-powershell/README.md

 Install-module Microsoft.Graph
 ```

 There are a set of samples in the `samples` folder to help getting started with the library.
-It you have an older version of these modules installed, there are uninstall instructions in the [InstallModule](./samples/0-InstallModule.ps1) script.
+If you have an older version of these modules installed, there are uninstall instructions in the [InstallModule](./samples/0-InstallModule.ps1) script.

 ## Generate Module